 The stormwater utility bill is sent annually to property owners.
-Property owners should receive their stormwater bill by the end of October.
+Property owners should receive their stormwater bill by mid-November.

 Paying Your Bill

 We offer a variety of ways to pay your utility bills.
 You can add your stormwater account to your MyCity Online profile to access your information online 24 hours a day.
-Pre-authorized payment options will be available starting in 2017.
+Pre-authorized payment is available.

 Important: If paying through online banking, please remember to set up a new account; do not use your water and sewer utility account number.